groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 possible before their transmission

 The DSAS takes another approach, by assigning confidence to the existing signatures of certain software editors, thus allowing their transfer.
-However, their exists a multitude of means used by these editors to sign their softwarre, and the DSAS must have the means to verifier each type of signature used by the desired editors.
+However, there exists a multitude of means used by these editors to sign their softwarre, and the DSAS must have the means to verify each type of signature used by the desired editors.

 ### The chain of confidence

 The problem with a verification by signature is to know to whom we must give confidence.
 To this ends it is important to understand the chain of trust of the signature.
-This chain can be rooted in a "Certification Authority" (or CA) in this case of X509 certifcates, or a distributed confid with the certificates themselves signed amongst themselves in the case of PGP certificates.
+This chain can be rooted in a "Certification Authority" (or CA) in this case of X509 certifcates, or a distributed confidence with the certificates themselves signed amongst themselves in the case of PGP certificates.
 For PGP certificates, the "web of trust" is implcit and passes by certificate signing ceremonies in the phase before the inclusion of the certiciate in the DSAS.
 For X509 certiciates, the chain of trust is explicitly included in every signed file.